Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Methodology

 \subsection{Manual Inspection Methods}

-Manual inspection methods for vehicle damage detection involve a human inspector visually inspecting the vehicle to identify and assess any damages.
-This process typically includes several steps: pre-inspection preparation, visual inspection, documentation, damage assessment, and report generation (\citet{cardamage2020}).
-Manual inspection methods have been the conventional way to assess damage in car rental applications.
-For example, when renting a car from car rental companies, customers are typically required to manually inspect and document all minor or cosmetic damages before renting the vehicle.
-Upon returning the vehicle, this documentation reassesses for any additional damages, and customers are charged accordingly for any new damages.
+Manual inspection methods for vehicle damage detection involve a human inspector visually inspecting the vehicle to identify and assess any damage.
+This process typically includes several steps: pre-inspection preparation, visual inspection, documentation, damage assessment, and report generation \citep{cardamage2020}.
+Manual inspection methods have long been the conventional approach to assess damage in car rental applications.
+For example, when renting a car from car rental companies, customers are typically required to manually inspect and document all minor or cosmetic damage before renting the vehicle.
+Upon returning the vehicle, this documentation is used to reassess any additional damage, and customers are charged accordingly for any new damage.
 In addition, the subjective nature of manual inspections often leads to disputes between different stakeholders, such as vehicle owners, repair shops, and insurance companies.
-The study (\citet{singh_automating_2019}) also shows that manual inspections can be less efficient, requiring more time and resources compared to automated methods.
-A single inspection may cost between 30 and 200 dollars and may take between 3 and 5 hours (\citet{inspektlabs2024}).
-These limitations underscore the need for more objective, consistent and efficient damage detection methods.
+The study \citep{singh_automating_2019} also shows that manual inspections can be less efficient, requiring more time and resources compared with automated methods.
+A single inspection may cost between 30 and 200 dollars and may take between 3 and 5 hours \citep{inspektlabs2024}.
+These limitations underscore the need for more objective, consistent, and efficient damage detection methods.